maxuanquang/backend-swe-interview-questions/answers/database.md

 To be defined.

 ## How to avoid race condition in DB?
-Read/Write lock?
+Read/Write/Range lock?

-To be defined.
+#### Read Lock (Shared Lock)

+- Purpose: A read lock is used when a transaction needs to read data without modification.
+- Behavior:
+  - Multiple transactions can hold a read lock on the same data item simultaneously, allowing concurrent reads.
+  - However, if a read lock is in place, transactions that wish to write to the locked data must wait until all read locks are released.
+- Use Case: Useful in scenarios with frequent read operations and where it is acceptable to have concurrent reads, but updates need to be regulated to maintain data integrity.

+#### Write Lock (Exclusive Lock)

+- Purpose: A write lock is used when a transaction intends to modify (write or update) data.
+- Behavior:
+  - When a write lock is placed on a data item, no other transaction can read or write that data until the lock is released.
+  - This is an exclusive lock, meaning it completely restricts other transactions from accessing the locked data.
+- Use Case: Essential in scenarios where data integrity during updates is critical, preventing concurrent transactions from accessing data that is being modified.

+#### Range Lock

+- Purpose: A range lock is a more specific type of lock used to lock a range of records or keys.
+- Behavior:
+  - It locks a contiguous range of items based on key values or record positions, rather than a single item or entire table.
+  - This is particularly useful in scenarios involving range queries or operations on a subset of records within a certain range.
+- Use Case: Common in serializable isolation level to prevent phenomena like phantom reads.
+For instance, it's used to lock a range of records from being inserted, updated, or deleted by other transactions during a range query.

+## What is optimistic locking and pessimistic locking?

+Optimistic locking and pessimistic locking are two models for locking data in a database.

+- Optimistic locking is based on the assumption that conflicts due to concurrent data updates are rare.
+Rather than locking data, it allows multiple transactions to proceed.
+Here's how it works:
+  - Read Phase: A transaction reads data without accquiring locks, it just takes a version number of the data.
+  - Write Phase (Commit Attempt): When the transaction attemps to write to the database, it checks if the data has been modified by another transactions by comparing the current data version with the one it having in hand.
+  - Conflict Handling:
+    - If the data has not been modified, the write is allowed to proceed, version of data is updated.
+    - If the data has been modified, it needs to retry.
+- Pessimistic locking assumes that conflicts are likely and thus locks data to prevent concurrent access by other transactions.
+Here's how it works:
+  - Lock Acquisition: When a transaction wants to read or write data, it first acquires a lock on that data.
+Depends on what operation needed, read lock or write lock can be used.
+  - Lock Release: After done reading, writing data, it releases the lock.

 ## Distributed transaction?
 How to make a transaction when a query needs to access multiple DB?

 A distributed transaction is needed when data that suppose to be in a transaction is stored in different databases.
 There is a technique called 2 phase commit (2PC) that helps to resolve this situation.

 There will be a coordinator which orchestrates the whole transaction.

-When the transaction begins, the coordinator generates a global transaction ID for all participants of this transaction.
+- The first phase - Prepare: When the transaction begins, the coordinator generates a global transaction ID for all participants of this transaction.
 Each participant will execute their own transaction that attaches to the global transaction.
 When all local transactions are done, the coordinator sends the prepare request for all participants.
-This is the first phase - the prepare phase in 2PC.
 Participants can respond yes or no, indicate if they can commit this transaction or not.
-And the "yes" answer is the promise that it will be able to commit this transaction no matter what.
-If all participants respond "yes", the coordinator can decide to commit this transaction and send the commit request to all participants.
+- The second phase - Commit: If all participants respond "yes", the coordinator can decide to commit this transaction and send the commit request to all participants.
 This is the second phase of 2PC, the commit phase.
-Once the commit decision is made by the coordinator, it is irreversible.
-It will keep resending commit requests to participants no matter what.
-If the coordinator fails, the participant must keep the status of being able to commit this global transaction no matter what.
+If any participant responds "no", the coordinator sends a rollback message to all participants.

-## What is Try-Confirm Cancel?
+## What is Try-Confirm-Cancel?

 To be defined.